TahMeat/MASS-Shelter/README.md

 # MASS-Shelter
-Java OOP project that was created during CSE1325, deserves a standalone repository.
+Java Application that allows users to store information on adopting animals.

 ##Includes
 - The ability to add/remove 3 choices of species to the shelter.